 In 2016 we put on our first production – an adaptation of socialist writer Walter Greenwood’s classic, Love on the Dole.
 With a cast of 25 we rehearsed the play over a 6-month period to allow for a ‘typical’ working schedule.
 The play opened at Islington Mill in July 2016.
 The stand-out moment of the play was undoubtedly the recreation of the March of the Unemployed and the Battle of Bexley Square which rang through Chapel Street for an entire week.

-Currently we are working on our second play: The Salford Docker.
-This is a new piece of theatre written by Sarah Weston.
+In 2019, we staged our 2nd production: The Salford Docker: a new piece of theatre written by Sarah Weston.
 The play is the company’s first original script looking at the industrial decline of the docks and the impact on the people of Salford who worked there in the 50s and 70s, looking at it through the eyes of a contemporary worker at Media City.

 We are gratefully supported by the Futures Venture Foundation, Arts Council England and Salford Council.